Spatial ETL: Origins and history

+Transformation

 The transformation phase of a spatial ETL process allows a variety of functions; some of these are similar to standard ETL, but some are unique to spatial data.
 Spatial data commonly consists of a geographic element and related attribute data; therefore spatial ETL transformations are often described as being either geometric transformations – transformation of the geographic element – or attribute transformations – transformations of the related attribute data.